Islandora/Crayfish/Hypercube/README.md

 ## Usage

-Hypercube is meant for use with Api-X.  It accepts only accepts one request, a `GET` with the URI of a Fedora resource in the `ApixLdpResource` header..
+Hypercube is meant for use with API-X.  It accepts only accepts one request, a `GET` with the URI of a Fedora resource in the `ApixLdpResource` header..

 For example, suppose if you have a TIFF in Fedora at `http://localhost:8080/fcrepo/rest/foo/bar`.
 If running the PHP built-in server command described in the Installation section:
 ```